abs-tudelft/sbd/src/lab1/assignment.md

 subset provided by [Geofabrik](geofabrik.de/).
 The `.osm.pbf` files can be converted to `.orc` files using the tool mentioned in the introduction.

+Please note that using other datasets for this assignment is **not** allowed.

 Try to keep the following in mind when building your application:

 - Functionality: providing a correct answer to this query is not trivial, attempt